Internal

 Teaching and learning methods

-This module includes weekly pre-recorded lectures, live interactive sessions with guest lecturers and small group tutorials.
+This module includes weekly pre-recorded lectures, interactive lectures and group seminars.
 The main topics of the syllabus will be covered in the lectures.
-Students are encouraged to familiarise themselves with key readings to further delve into the chosen lecture topic, which will inform the preceding interactive session and tutorial later in that week.
-Weekly interactive sessions are designed to explore further into that week’s chosen topic and an opportunity for students to ask questions pertinent to the chosen research area.
-Interactive sessions are presented in a live format through an interview with the presenter of the preceding video lecture.
-Throughout these interactive sessions, students are required to contribute through sharing their ideas and asking relevant questions based upon the weekly topic.
+Students are encouraged to familiarise themselves with key readings to further delve into the chosen lecture topic, which will inform the interactive lecture and group seminar later in that week.
+Weekly interactive lectures are designed to explore further into that week’s chosen topic and an opportunity for students to ask questions pertinent to the chosen research area.
+Within interactive sessions, students are required to contribute through sharing their ideas and asking relevant questions based upon the weekly topic.

 This module may be taught in a different Semester if you are studying at our campus in Malaysia.